SaraLerma/The-Pragmatic-Programmer/README.md

 ## 4. Stone Soup and Boiled Frogs

 If you think something needs to be changed, **be a catalyst for change** – develop the proposal, show people and say "it would be better if we added…" and they will ask and will join an ongoing success.
 You can’t force change on people.
 Instead, show them how the future might be and help them participate in creating it.

 On the other side, keep an eye on the big picture, don’t get so engrossed in the details that you forget to check what’s happening around you.
 Review what is happening around you, not just what you are doing (the frog just doesn’t notice the change).

-## 5. Good enough software
+## 5. Good Enough Software

 Produce good enough software, don’t frustrate yourself trying to produce perfect software without bugs, you need to know when to stop (discuss the scope and quality of the system).